GSS111/azureinterviewquestions/README.md

 **1. What is an Availability Set?**
-When Virtual Machines are part of the same Availability Sets, Azure will place these virtual machines across seperate Fault Domains - essentially racks with independent power, cooling, etc. See this as a form of "anti-affinity".

 **2. What are managed disks?**
 Managed Disks are an abstraction over storage accounts, blob storage etc. They are a random IO object in Azure, and Microsoft manages all aspect of the disk.